 One more Covid death in Mansfield and Ashfield over latest recording period

-The latest UK coronavirus dashboard figures show 501 people had died in Mansfield by Thursday, June 15, up from 500 the week before.
+The latest UK coronavirus dashboard figures show 603 people had died in Ashfield by Thursday, June 22 – up from 602 on the week before.

-The death tolls across Ashfield, Bolsover, and Newark & Sherwood districts were also unchanged, at 602, 347 and 422 respectively.
+The death tolls across Mansfield, Bolsover, and Newark & Sherwood districts were also unchanged, at 501, 347 and 422 respectively.

 The trust runs Mansfield Community, Sutton’s King’s Mill and Newark hospitals.